wazuh/wazuh-documentation/source/user-manual/reference/internal-options.rst

 Wazuh Database
 --------------

-The Wazuh Database Synchronization Module starts automatically on the server and local profiles and requires no configuration.
-However, some optional settings are available.
+The Wazuh Database Synchronization Module starts automatically on the server and local profiles and requires no configuration, however, some optional settings are available.

 The module uses *inotify* from Linux to monitor changes to every log file in real-time.
 Databases will be updated as soon as possible when a change is detected. **If inotify is not supported**, (for example, on operating systems other than Linux) every log file will be scanned continuously, looking for changes, with a default delay of one minute between scans.